Topology Builder

 - 1.

-Config View — a dedicated workspace for editing complex configurations, separated from the diagram.
-A dual-screen model: edit in Config View, keep the visual topology alongside.
-This attacked the top pain point directly.
+Config View — a dedicated workspace for editing configurations, separated from the diagram.
+Attacked the top adoption blocker directly.

 - 2.

-An accessible diagram system — line styles (dashes, dots) alongside colour coding, so the diagram never relies on colour alone.
-The accessibility data made this non-negotiable: a sales tool that 8% of your salesforce can't read is a business problem, not an edge case.
+An accessible topology system — line styles alongside colour, so the diagram never relies on colour alone.
+A sales tool 8% of the salesforce can't read is a business problem.

 - 3.

-The Wizard — guided setup with templates and duplication, killing the blank-canvas start that was burning the most time.
+The Wizard and templates — guided setup and duplication, killing the blank-canvas start that burned the most time.

-Just as important is what I cut.
-Advanced sharing options and additional integrations were genuine, repeated requests — but they would have delayed the MVP without improving the core workflow.
-I presented those trade-offs explicitly to senior stakeholders rather than letting scope drift, and held the line.
-(Both later shipped, in better form, once the foundation was right.)
+Advanced sharing and additional integrations were genuine requests — but they'd have delayed the MVP without improving the core workflow.
+I held the line on scope, and both later shipped in better form once the foundation was right.

 Decisions worth examining

 Config View: separation over compression.
-The obvious fix for a cramped interface is denser UI.
-I rejected that — engineers under pressure need fewer things on screen, not smaller ones.
-The dual-view model gave configuration editing the full canvas while keeping the diagram one click away.
-Validated through two rounds of usability testing.
+Engineers under pressure need fewer things on screen, not smaller ones.
+The dual-view model gave configuration its own full canvas while keeping the diagram one click away — validated through two rounds of usability testing.

 Accessibility: tested with the people it was for.
-Colour-blindness simulation tools showed several palette pairings collapsing into near-identical tones.
-I introduced line-style differentiation, added a diagram key for context, and then validated with colour-blind participants directly — who reported a marked improvement in reading complex topologies.
-Designing for the affected users and testing with them are different things; this project needed both.
+I introduced line-style differentiation alongside colour, added a diagram key, then validated with colour-blind participants directly — who reported a marked improvement.
+Designing for affected users and testing with them are different things; this project needed both.

 Iterate, then iterate again

-Usability testing ran in two phases — four sessions, design refinements, then three more.
-The most important finding: even after the first Wizard iteration, demo creation still felt cumbersome.
-The fix was template duplication — start from a proven base demo instead of assembling from parts — and that single change drove the headline result: setup time down by up to 50%.
+Usability testing ran in two rounds.
+The key finding: even after the first Wizard iteration, demo creation still felt cumbersome.
+Template duplication — start from a proven base instead of assembling from parts — was the fix, driving setup time down by up to 50%.

-- —Demo creation time cut by up to 50% via the Wizard and templates
+Demo creation time cut by up to 50%

 Looking back

-What I'd do differently: I'd instrument the product from day one.
-We proved the 50% improvement through testing and surveys, but live telemetry would have shown exactly where time was being recovered — and made the commercial case even harder to argue with.
-That lesson directly shaped what came next.
+What I'd do differently: Instrument from day one.
+We proved the 50% improvement through testing, but live telemetry would have shown exactly where time was being recovered — and made the commercial case even harder to argue with.

-Where it led: Topology Builder became part of a bigger story.
-I now design across Cisco's dCloud demo platform, and my current work connects demo activity to Salesforce deal revenue — closing the loop this project opened, from “demos are faster” to “here's what demos are worth.”
+Where it led: My current work connects demo activity to Salesforce deal revenue — closing the loop this project opened, from "demos are faster" to "here's what demos are worth."